News

 The best way to understand the difference between leading and lagging indicators is to think about driving a car.
 All the traffic signs that you see out the open road in front of you would be your leading indicators.
 On the flip side, anything you see behind you from your rearview mirror would be your lagging indicators.

-3. Update your P&L for accuracy
+3. Update Your P&L for Forecast Accuracy

 The key to having more reliable cash flow forecasts is accurate, timely data.
 If your books haven’t been updated in 6 months or your P&L (profit and loss) report – also known as an income statement – is a mess, then you’ll be creating forecasts on inaccurate data.
 This will create problems since you can’t rely on historical data.